eCommerce Shipping Solutions: Finding the Best – Part II

-- Zone: The Zone relates to the distance between the origin and delivery address (the smaller the zone number, the closer the delivery; the larger the number, the farther away)
+- Zone: Relates to the distance between the origin and delivery address (in general, the smaller the zone number, the closer the delivery; the larger the number, the farther away)

 - Destination Country: Helps to distinguish between domestic and international shipments (can be useful to determine the percentage of shipments you send out of the country)

-- Tracking Number: Great reference to determine delivery status of a particular shipment
+- Tracking Number: Unique reference number to determine delivery status of a particular shipment

 - Shipping Paid (By Customer): How much your customer paid to you for shipping